 Medicare and Medicaid are both government-funded health care programs in the US.
 Medicare covers seniors, whereas Medicaid covers low-income families and children.

 Medicare offers coverage to seniors 65 and older.
 There are several coverage options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for a Medicare Savings Program:
+There are also Medicare Savings Programs that you can qualify for if you meet these income limits:

 Medicaid aids low-income families.
 These are the state’s Medicaid financial requirements: